george24601/notes/microservice/db.md

 5. change double virtual ip to single virtual IP, cut off the double sync
 6. add new HA replica to the new dbs
 7. purge stale data

+### testOnBorrow

+To prevent (actually only lower the risk) getting an invalid connection from the pool a solution seems to be the configuration of connections validation.
+Validating a connection means to run a very basic query on the database (e.g. SELECT 1; on MySQL).

+Tomcat JDBC Connection Pool offers several options to test the connection.
+The two I find the more interesting are testOnBorrow and testWhileIdle.

+First I was thinking that testOnBorrow is the best option because it basically validate the connection before providing it to the application (with a max frequency defined by validationInterval).

+But after a second though I realized that testing the connection right before using it might impact the responsiveness of the application.
+So I though that using testWhileIdle can be more efficient as it test connections while they are not used.

+Most of the times, testOnBorrow is the least risky since it ensures (as best it can) that before a connection is returned from the pool for your use, a basic sanity check has been made that the client and db-server are on talking terms.